nik-narayanan/niks-ml-library/README.md

 - **Enhanced Data Structures**: Introduce double precision support to `VectorSpan` and `MatrixSpan` to accommodate use cases where more precision is required.

+- **Time Series**: Add native and simple implementations of ARIMA, GARCH, Decomposition, and Kalman Filtering.

 - **XGBoost**: Add a native and simple implementation of XGBoost.

 - **Parquet Support**: Implement support for reading and writing data in Parquet format to and from DataFrames.

 - **Compiler Flags for Advanced Vectorization**:
-  - **SSE and AVX**: Add compile flags for SSE and AVX to optimize performance on compatible CPUs, while maintaing compatability with simpler CPUs and Emscripten.
+  - **SSE and AVX**: Add compile flags for SSE and AVX to optimize performance on compatible CPUs, while maintaining compatability with simpler CPUs and Emscripten.
   - **CUDA**: Add CUDA compile flags to enable GPU acceleration where appropriate.

 - **Threading Enhancements**: Develop a threading model that is compatible with Emscripten to allow performance improvements while ensuring compatibility and performance in web environments.